Garret Crossman: Early life

 Born in Orange, New South Wales.
 Crossman played for Bloomfield Tigers and Orange Hawks before being signed by the Penrith Panthers.

 Playing career

 Crossman has previously played for the Penrith Panthers and Melbourne Storm.

 He joined NRL side the South Sydney Rabbitohs from the 2009 season.
 Crossman spent most of his time with the North Sydney Bears in the NSW Cup making a total of 24 appearances.

-Crossman was in negotiations with a view to a moving to the Harlequins RL, before choosing to sign for the Hull Kingston Rovers and play in the Super League in 2008.
+Crossman was in negotiations with a view to a moving to the Harlequins RL, before choosing to sign for Hull Kingston Rovers and play in the Super League in 2008.